-What to know before installing windows
+- 5 What you need to know before installing Windows 7

 5 What you need to know before installing Windows 7